RyoMazda/SimGAN_project/README.md

 ## GAN_naive.py

-Most simple implementation of GAN to generate MNIST images.
+The simplest implementation of GAN to generate MNIST images.

 Both Discriminator and Generator are single layer Neural Network with the number of nodes is 256.